LAST REVIEWED Feb 21 2023 8 MIN READ

 401(k) Employer Contribution Limits

-The catch-up contribution limit has been increased for the 2020 tax year.
 This affects employees 50 years of age or older participating in plans.
-Employees can add an additional $6,500 — referred to as the catch-up contribution — to their maximum contribution limit.
+Employees can add an additional $7,500 — referred to as the catch-up contribution — to their maximum contribution limit.
 The matching contribution by your employer will not be counted towards the plan limit.

-Those who earn more than $129,000 in 2019 will be considered highly compensated employees for the 2020 plan year.
-Employees earning more than $135,000 in 2020 will be considered a highly compensated employee for the 2022 plan year.
+Employees earning more than $150,000 in 2023 will be considered a highly compensated employee for the 2023 plan year.

 Considering an investment in a 401(k) plan is a viable opportunity to achieve greater wealth.
-If you are the owner of a small- or medium-sized business and need information about what’s involved when offering employees a 401(k) plan, contact our staff at your earliest convenience.
-We have the answers and the experts to take handle all your questions.
+If you are the owner of a small- or medium-sized business learn more about offering a 401(k) plan to your employees:

 The Human Interest Team